OSCA-Kampala-Chapter/jet-fetch/README.md

 ```shell
 npm test
 ```

+Good luck with the new way of having fun with `APIs`.

 Most of the scenarios are summarised in 5 tests, which by end will have run every single line of the package thus being bug-free.